sreenathkallada/spoofhub-time-logger/README.md

 Built for `https://projects.corp.com`.
 Talks directly to the Spoofhub v3 API from the browser — there is no backend.

+> [!IMPORTANT]
+> **Disclaimer & Privacy Notice**: This is an independent, client-side open-source utility that interacts solely with publicly available APIs.
+No API keys, credentials, or personal data are ever transmitted to or stored on any external server—everything remains strictly inside your local browser.
+See the full [Disclaimer & Legal Notice](#disclaimer--legal-notice) below.

 ## What it does

 - Lists open tasks across all your projects (or one project), filtered to *assigned to me*, *mine + unassigned*, or *everyone's*.
 Unassigned tasks are clearly badged.